Miru-2-la/library-project/README.md

-# 📚 Nexus Campus Library System
+# 📚 Nexus Campus Library System.

 A full‑stack library management system for issuing and returning books using **QR code scanning**.
 Built with **FastAPI**, **SQLAlchemy**, and a modern **Tailwind CSS** dashboard.